-- The opening times for Santa Maria de la Valldigna Monastery vary, so I recommend double checking this before you decide to visit.
+- The opening times for Santa Maria de la Valldigna Monastery vary, so I recommend double-checking this before you decide to visit.
 In general, they are closed on Mondays.
-In summer, the monastery closes between 1pm-4 or 5pm for siesta, and in July and August stays open until midnight! (but like I have mentioned, double check this before you visit).
+In summer, the monastery closes between 1 pm – 4 or 5 pm for siesta, and in July and August stays open until midnight! (but as I have mentioned, double-check this before you visit).

 Simat de la Valldigna has many festivities throughout the year.
 If you happen to be visiting the Monastery of Santa Maria de la Valldigna around any of these dates, make sure to stay to experience the fiestas:

-15 March – This day all the people living nearby celebrate the foundation of the Monastery of Santa Maria de la Valldigna.
+15 March – On this day all the people living nearby celebrate the foundation of the Monastery of Santa Maria de la Valldigna.
 Medieval fair and open-air dance are the highlights of this fiesta.

 25 & 26 July – Celebration of Saint James and Saint Anne.